Lindsey-Maag/School_District_Analysis/README.md

 ### How does replacing the ninth-grade scores affect the following:

 - Math and reading scores by grade

+  - As shown below, math and reading scores for ninth graders in Thomas High School were replaced with NaNs.
+NaN means "not a number." and was therefore ninth grade scores were not included in the updated analysis.

   Original Math Scores by Grade